wlhunter00/AM-Automated-Opportunity-Capture/README.md

 # AM Automated Opportunity Capture
 ## Introduction
-This is the automated oppourtunity hunter for Alvarez and Marsal's Forensic Technology Services team.
+This is the Automated Oppourtunity Hunter for Alvarez and Marsal's Forensic Technology Services team.
 The tool will go out to sites requested by the team, and will scrape information about various RFPs, RFIs, networking events, and various other opportunities that could result in more projects for the team.
 After this information is scraped, it is stored in a SQL database, and then a daily report on the tools findings will be emailed to the team.